opencog/link-grammar/README.md

     |      |     |     |     |    |    |        |      |       |
 LEFT-WALL I.p want.v to.r look.v at and.j-v listen.v to.r everything
 ```
-The above rally wants to have a `Js` link from 'at' to 'everything',
+The above really wants to have a `Js` link from 'at' to 'everything',
 but this `Js` link crosses (clashes with - marked by xxx) the link
 to the conjunction.
 These two cases suggest that one sould/should
 allow most links to cross over the down-links to conjunctions.